thinframe/karma/README.md

 It provides build-in routing using `Symfony Routing` component and all the arhitecture is build arount `Symfony Dependency Injection Container`.
 Most of the socket work is handled by the `ReactPHP` component.
 Basically, it is build with already existing PHP components.

 [to be continued]

+#Thanks

+* For the PhpStorm license that JetBrains provided